WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 # RC-2

-We're so excited to release the 2nd Meadow v1.0 Release-Candidate!!!
+We're so excited to release the 2nd Meadow v1.0 Release-Candidate!
 This is another big release with a pile of fixes and features.

 **Meadow.OS**

 //ToDo Alexis
 //ToDo Mark

-**Meadow.Cloud**

-//ToDo Brian Kim

 **Meadow.Foundation**

-//ToDo Adrian

 * **MicroGraphics** - Minor perf improvements and maturing API
-* **Gas sensors drivers** -
+* **Gas sensors drivers** - Two new gas sensor drivers to read CO2 levels and air quality

-**Tooling**

-//ToDo Dominique

-* **Deployment/Debugging Stability** - We've fixed lots of paper cuts in the IDE extensions and added a number of new features that massively improve the day to day development experience with Meadow.

 ## Updating to RC-2